 National Freight Railroad Contract Negotiations

-11/1/2019 - IBEW announces it has joined a bargaining coalition comprised of all Rail Labor Organizations except BMWED and SMART-Mechanical.
+11/1/2019 - IBEW announces it has joined the Coordinating Bargaining Coalition (CBC) comprised of all Rail Labor Organizations except BMWED and SMART-Mechanical.

 11/1/2019 - NCCC serves the Carriers' Section 6 Notice on Organizations [VIEW]

 12/12/2019 - IBEW serves the NCCC its Section 6 Notice [VIEW]

 2/28/2020 - Negotiations were held in Arlington, Virginia.